cbib/dypfish/README.md

 The `analysis configuration` file  should be located located in the same folder as the python analysis script.
 This file is used to provide the parameters for the analysis scripts.
 An example of an `analysis confguration` file is provided in the `src/tests` directory, `test_config.json`, and covers the needs of unit testing; `srs/analysis` subfolders contain `analysis configuration` files for the corresponding analysis.

 Thus, an `analysis configuration` file indicates where is located the `dataset configuration` file, which in its turn points to the HDF5 file contianing the preprocessed images and to the HDF5 file that will be created durung the analysis and conain the intermediary results.

-## Prepping the input data

-If you wish to test the DypFISH analysis, you can download the data from [our website](http://dypfish.org/file/zip/data.zip) and the try running the analysis scripts in the `src/analysis` folder.

-To run the analysis on your own data, first the images have to be preprocessed and put in the HDF5 file format and second, you need to create the corresponding configuration files in dataset and analysis folders.

-## Available analysis

-Analysis scripts and corresponding `analysis configuration` files that were used to generate the figures in the DypFISH paper are provided as examples of how the DypFISH library can be used.
-They are contained in the `src/analysis` directory and are supposed to be run on the data contained in the provided data archive.

 # Getting help